ishaanghatak/ishaanghatak/README.md

 - Collaborating with **Sony Corporation** and **Texas Instruments** to design and create a field-portable sensor platform to measure sea ice thickness in polar regions as a part of my final year individual thesis project

-I am currently seeking a **graduate role** commencing in **2023**, so please feel free to connect and reach out about any interesting opportunities in engineering or technology!
+Please feel free to connect and reach out about any interesting projects or opportunities!